Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/lighting_rigs.rst

 In all the lighting rigs,
-the default camera is always positioned nearly 15 degrees off dead-on, about 25 BU (Blender Units) back and 9 BU to the side of the subject, at eye level, and uses a long lens of 80mm.
-Up close, a 35mm lens will distort the image.
+the default camera is always positioned nearly 15 degrees off dead-on, about 25 BU (Blender Units) back and 9 BU to the side of the subject, at eye level, and uses a long lens of 80 mm.
+Up close, a 35 mm lens will distort the image.
 A long lens takes in more of the scene.
 A dead-on camera angle is too dramatic and frames too wide a scene to take in.
 So now you know; next time you go to a play, sit off-center and you won't miss the action